 What is Procurement Automation?

 Procurement automation is exactly what it sounds like.
-This type of software digitizes the process, freeing employees from having to do the repetitive tasks that make operations messy.
+The right procurement automation software digitizes the process, freeing employees from having to do the repetitive tasks that make operations messy.
 The result is an accurate, streamlined process with more time for important tasks like decision-making and business strategy development.

 Procurement teams aim to automate several functions: